PSeasword/DD2360HT23_OLD/hw_3/ex_2/README.md

 ./furtherMatrixSizes.sh
 ```

-where `plotFurtherMatrixSizes.py` is used to plot a stacked bar chart of the collected data.
+where `plotFurtherMatrixSizes.py` is used to plot a stacked bar chart of the collected data as well as output the exact values in a format that can be copied into a LaTeX table.